Standardized Validation Rule API¶

 columns with a defined max length.
 Finally, all the information needed

-to generate this rule comes from the maxLength
+to generate this rule comes from the maxLength column of a part,

-sheet in the ODM dictionary.
+locatedin the parts sheet in the ODM dictionary.

 Take a look at the parts sheet below,